-Function name Parameters Return Description Туре /reo/create/{userna me} username HTTP Response Store a new REO in the CNL Store and return a unique REO identifier.
+Function name Parameters Return Type Description /reo/create/{userna me} username HTTP Response Store a new REO in the CNL Store and return a unique REO identifier.
 This function is designed to be called by the NL2CNL Translator which must transmit as a parameter the identifier of the user that owns the REO.
 This is a POST function, since it generates a file .xml containing the REO data.
-If successful, the status code returned will be of type 200, otherwise an error code will be returned depending on the problem occurred. /reo/delete/{reoid} reoid HTTP Response Delete from the CNL Store the REO specified by REO identifier.
+If successful, the status code returned will be of type 200, otherwise an error code will be returned depending on the problem occurred. /reo/delete/{reoid} reoid HTTP Response Delete from the CNL Store the REO specified by the REO identifier.
+If successful, the status code returned will be of type 200, otherwise an error code will be returned depending on the problem occurred. /reo/filterby/clouds ervice List of Cloud Service Ids HTTP Response Provide a list of REOs, associated to the Cloud Service Ids in input, with details.
 If successful, the status code returned will be of type 200, otherwise an error code will be returned depending on the problem occurred. /reo/get/{reoid} reoid HTTP Response Retrieve the REO XML file by its identifier.
-If successful, the status code returned will be of type 200, otherwise an error code will be returned depending on the problem occurred. /reo/update/{reoid} reoid HTTP Response Rewrite XML file of the REO specified by identifier.
+If successful, the status code returned will be of type 200, otherwise an error code will be returned depending on the problem occurred. /reo/update/{reoid} reoid HTTP Response Rewrite the XML file of the REO specified by the identifier.
 It is used by the CNL Editor to update a REO when the user changes the operator and/or the target value.
 If successful, the status code returned will be of type 200, otherwise an error code will be returned depending on the problem occurred.